2021 B2B Content Marketing Analysis

 Aside from a blog, the research strongly suggests that 28% of the B2B enterprises are making small investments in their content marketing.
-However, the majority of the B2B enterprises are invested in the content marketing and the SEO.
+However, the majority of the B2B enterprises are invested in content marketing and SEO.

 A fair number of B2B enterprises are either not using the content as part of their marketing approach, or their content marketing is happening off-site (with social media networks including LinkedIn).
 It’s also good to know about the SEO trends to boost your rankings in 2021.

-Rest of this report focuses on the B2B enterprises that do use blogging as the part of their content marketing strategy.
+Rest of this report focuses on the B2B enterprises that do use blogging as part of their content marketing strategy.

 60% of B2B Enterprises Use WordPress CMS